 The Model Context Protocol (MCP) and Agent Commerce

 The Model Context Protocol is an open standard that enables AI agents to interact with external systems in a structured, authenticated way.
-For commerce, MCP provides the interface layer between AI purchasing agents and business systems.
+QAIL AI provides the verification layer that sits in front of your MCP endpoints, ensuring that only authenticated, authorized agents can access your commerce infrastructure.

 Know Your Agent: Trust Infrastructure for the Agentic Web